Neotys-Connect/browerBased/Readme.md

 1. Create a “Browser Based” User Path.
 1. Insert one of the browser based advanced actions in the ‘Actions’ block.
 A typical sequence will be openpage, interactions with web pages content, and finally closeBrowser.
    <p align="center"><img src="/screenshot/BBActions.png" alt="Browser based User Path" /></p>
-1. For each of the browser based actions, set the parsameters to simulate user interactions with the web applications you are about to load test.
+1. For each of the browser based actions, set the parameters to simulate user interactions with the web applications you are about to load test.
    <p align="center"><img src="/screenshot/OpenPage.png" alt="Action's parameters" /></p>
 1. Select the Actions container and set the runtime, pacing, and general settings.
 1. Create a "PopulationBrowserBased" Population that contains 100% of "Browser Based" User Path.